majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Derinkuyu Underground City](/assets/img/article_imgs/turkey-roadtrip/32-derinkuyu.jpg)

-Carved beneath Kapadokya landscapes we've seen so far is the Derinkuyu Underground City.
+Carved beneath the Kapadokya landscapes we've seen so far is a series of underground cities.

+Derinkuyu Underground City is the largest one discovered yet.

 A marvel of ancient engineering and dating back to the 7-8th centuries AD, this subterranean city was created to shelter thousands from invasions and persecution.

 ![Stairs](/assets/img/article_imgs/turkey-roadtrip/34-derinkuyu.jpg)

-It extends over eight levels and ~85 metres.
+It extends over eight levels and ~85 metres deep.

 This shaft is part of the system which ensures air circulation throughout the city.

 ![air shaft](/assets/img/article_imgs/turkey-roadtrip/35-air-hole.jpeg)

-Historians believe the city was inhabited by up to 20,000 residents, which means it had full infrastructure to support living such as churches, stables, food storage areas, and this school.
+Historians believe the city was inhabited by up to 20,000 residents, which means it had full infrastructure to support living such as churches, stables, kitchens, and even this school.

 ![School](/assets/img/article_imgs/turkey-roadtrip/36-school.jpg)